Legal

 The short version

 We collect the information you give us so we can build your playbook.
-We never sell or rent your data, never use it for advertising, and never share it with data brokers.
-We share data only with the service providers needed to run the business (listed below).
+We never sell or rent your data and never share it with data brokers.
+Your intake answers are used only to build your playbook, never for advertising.
+Like most sites, we do use analytics and ad-measurement tools (Google Analytics and the Meta Pixel) that collect data about your visit; the Cookies, analytics, and advertising section below explains what they collect and how to opt out.
+We share data only with the providers needed to run the business (listed below).
 You can ask us to export, correct, or delete your data at any time.

 Information we collect